This post may contain affiliate links.

 Can self doubt be good?

-The difference between the seed of self-doubt, and the impostor is the intent.
-Our inner voice is simply trying to help us (in a painful, tactless way), while self-doubt exists simply to out a stop to what we are doing.
+The difference between the seed of self-doubt and the impostor is the intent.
+Our inner voice is simply trying to help us (in a painful, tactless way), while self-doubt exists simply to put a stop to what we are doing.

 This difference is key.
-If you can control the variables, self-doubt can be helpful because it force you to prove it wrong, to conquer it and achieve success.
+If you can control the variables, self-doubt can be helpful because it forces you to prove it wrong, to conquer it and achieve success.
 That fear that it creates can be a powerful motivator, it shows us our comfort zones so we can push past it.
 But if you can’t control the variables, self-doubt is a force to be reckoned with.
-But have no fear, we’ll get more into that soon.
+But have no fear, we’ll get more into overcoming self doubt soon.

 Why do we doubt ourselves

 So why do some people seem unaffected and others debilitated by it?

 Confidence and trust in yourself, in your abilities and strengths and ideas.
 Confidence sets the tone for your life and achievements and it’s crucial for success.
 If you don’t have the confidence or find yours particularly shaky – now is the perfect time to start building up those perimeters.